-Perhaps like me you find remaining in a state of watchfulness rather difficult.
+Perhaps like me, you find remaining in a state of watchfulness rather difficult.
 To help us Jesus tells 2 parables about servants whose master returns unexpectedly.
+The first is The Master who Serves.
+The second, The Servants Who would be Masters.
 We're going to consider each in turn and what they mean for us today.
 But even as we come to them we find ourselves squirming uncomfortably.
 Clearly Jesus has in mind that he is the master and that we are the servants.
 But is that who we consider ourselves to be, servants?
 Do we not kick against that notion?
 We are free, slaves to no one.
 Or at least that's what we want to be.
 Justice, we are told, is throwing off the yoke of oppression.
 Is not the notion that we might be servants, slaves even, a humiliation, an assault on our humanity?